Find a local pick your own farm here!

 Home canning and freezing directions.
 You can access it from the drop down menus at the top of the page or the site search.
 If you have any questions or suggestions, feel free to write me!

-Highlands and Southern New South Wales, Australia, U-Pick Farms and Orchards in 2024, by county
+New South Wales and ACT, Australia, U-Pick Farms and Orchards in 2024, by county

 Click on the resources drop-down above, if you need a county map.
 If you know of any other PYO farms I've missed, please write me via the Suggest a farm form (or if you own the farm, use the Add My Farm form).